 MadeItMyself is, pretty much, another one of sites like Etsy, which offers a fairly basic online store.
 The category lists are really comprehensive, and each section is filled with different goods.
 The only big problem is that listings display only thumbnail size pics that you have to click to enlarge, and those are opening in another window, which is a bit frustrating and completely not mobile-friendly.

 The community here isn`t so vivid, which can be seen on the example of the artisans who don’t offer their photos or bio info.
-But, despite all of these, platform is full of listed items and has a decent amount of visitors.
-Also current pricing is shockingly good.
+But, despite all of these, the platform is full of listed items and has a decent amount of visitors.
+Also, current pricing is shockingly good.

 - Prices can be negotiated by customers